marcoantoniogodoy/ucberkeley-mlai-practical-application-III/README.md

 https://www.linkedin.com/in/marco-antonio-godoy

 ## Data:
-In this practical application, your goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+In this practical application, the goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.

 The dataset comes from the UCI Machine Learning repository link.
 The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
 We will make use of the article accompanying the dataset here for more information on the data and features.